cyberconcepts/loops/README.txt

 Resources and what they have to do with Concepts
 ================================================

-  >>> from loops.interfaces import IResource, IDocument, IMediaAsset
+  >>> from loops.interfaces import IResource, IDocument

 We first need a resource manager:

-  >>> from loops.resource import ResourceManager
+  >>> from loops.resource import ResourceManager, Resource
   >>> loopsRoot['resources'] = ResourceManager()
   >>> resources = loopsRoot['resources']